 Access your project online with the provided Plan Check number and keycode

-- Remodels or Additions less than 1000 SF - no second floor additions.
+- Remodels and additions less than 500 SF combined - no second floor additions

 - Patio additions and enclosures.

 - Carports enclosures into garages or livable space.

 - Non-habitable accessory buildings less than 1000 SF.